Structure and Stability of the 1-Dimensional Mapper: Stability in the bottleneck distance

 is a lower bound on the amount by which $f$ must be perturbed in the supremum norm in order to remove all the features (branches and holes) from the MultiNerve Mapper.
 Conversely,

-is a lower bound on the maximum amount of perturbation allowed for~$f$ if one wants to preserve all the features in the MultiNerve Mapper.
+is a lower bound on the maximum amount of perturbation allowed for~$f$ if one wants to preserve all the features in the MultiNerve Mapper no matter what.
 Note that this does not prevent other features from appearing.
 The quantity that controls those is related to the points of~$\Dg(\tilde f)$ (including diagonal points) that lie in the staircases.
 More precisely, the quantity

-is a lower bound on the maximum amount by which $f$ can be perturbed if one wants to preserve the structure (set of features) of the MultiNerve Mapper.
-Note that the quantity in~(\ref{eq:perturb_min}) is in fact zero since $\partial Q_O^\I\setminus\Delta$ and $\partial Q_R^\I\setminus\Delta$ come arbitrarily close to the diagonal~$\Delta$ (recall Figure~\ref{fig:stabMN}).
+is a lower bound on the maximum amount by which $f$ can be perturbed if one wants to preserve the structure (set of features) of the MultiNerve Mapper no matter what.
+Note that this lower bound is in fact zero since $\partial Q_O^{\I}\setminus\Diag$ and $\partial Q_R^{\I}\setminus\Diag$ come arbitrarily close to the diagonal~$\Delta$ (recall Figure~\ref{fig:staircase}).
 This means that, as small as the perturbation of~$f$ may be, it can always make new branches appear in the MultiNerve Mapper.
 However, it will not impact the set of holes if its amplitude is less than

 From this discussion we derive the following rule of thumb: having small overlaps between the intervals of the gomic helps capture more features (branches and holes) of the Reeb graph in the (MultiNerve) Mapper; conversely, having large overlaps helps prevent new holes from appearing in the (MultiNerve) Mapper under small perturbations of the function.
 This is an important trade-off to consider in applications.